 Day 1 – arriving in Inverness

-The Mustard Seed 16 Fraser Street Inverness IV1 1DW Based in a former church on the bank of the River Ness.
-Enjoy a meal in this unique space; with a double-height ceiling and magnificent open log fire.
-Try Scottish black pudding, apple and walnut salad and a local 21 day aged rib-eye Scottish steak.
+The Mustard Seed at 16 Fraser Street.
+In a former church on the bank of the River Ness, with a double-height ceiling and magnificent open log fire.
+Try Scottish black pudding, apple and walnut salad and a local 21 day aged rib-eye steak.

 Later in the evening

-Enjoy some live folk music at Hootannany – a friendly and award winning pub and music venue.
-67 Church St, Inverness, IV1 1ES
+Enjoy live folk music at Hootannany – a friendly and award winning pub and music venue at 67 Church St.

 Day 2 – a whole day in and around Inverness

-Take a guided tour with Jacobite - perhaps try “Sensation – The Loch, The Castle, The Legend”
+In the morning, take a guided tour and loch cruise with Jacobite Cruises – perhaps try “Sensation – The Loch, The Castle, The Legend”